leon4rd/test/README.md

-## Why did the chicken get a penalty?
-For fowl play.
+## Slept like a log last night … woke up in the fireplace.